solarwinds/snap-plugin-lib/tutorial/04-metrics/README.md

 ./04-metrics -debug-mode=1 -debug-collect-counts=1 -debug-collect-interval=5s
 ```

-you will have the information that new metric could not have been added (due to not matching definition)
+you will have information that new metric was not added (due to not matching the definition)
 ```
 couldn't match metric with plugin definition: /example/other/undefined Gathered metrics (length=6):